TNO/ChaProEV/README.md

      panels (i.e. how much of the solar radiation is converted into electricity).
     THIS IS A PLACEHOLDER FUNCTION
+13. **setup_weather:** This runs all the functions necessary to get the run weather factors for a given case.
+14. **get_location_weather_quantity:** Returns the value a a chosen weather quantity for a given location and time tag.

 #### Temperature efficiency
 This function returns the temperature efficiency factor that corrects